 - Don't you need at least one "good" faction for this trope?
-The Imperium, Eldar, and Necrons would be over-the top villains by the standards of any other setting too.
+The Imperium, Eldar, Tau, and Necrons would also be over-the top villains by the standards of any other setting.

 - Batman: Arkham City has most of Bat's Rogues Gallery vying for the position of Big Bad over the course of the game.
 At the end, Hugo Strange and The Joker take their positions as the two Big Bads of the game, with Ra's al Ghul as Bigger Bad to the former.

 - Street Fighter has this with M. Bison and Akuma, who both have their own agendas which revolve around the hero Ryu.
 Bison's goals revolve around his plan to Take Over the World, while Akuma is more of a Noble Demon and Blood Knight trying to goad Ryu into surrendering to the Dark Side to give him an ultimate showdown.
 In Street Fighter IV, Seth adds to the list, while in Street Fighter III (which chronologically takes place after IV) Gill takes the place of Bison.

 - World of Warcraft originally had this, with players having to fight several Big Bads of varying importance such as Van Cleef, Nefarian or Hakkar.
 Later patches and expansions generally focus on one threat, but the ensemble is still technically present, mainly with the Scourge, the Burning Legion, and the Old Gods.